BASTAcode/BASTA/run_feature/README.md

 3. Run All Three

-Use the included shell script to run all variants in series:
+Use the included shell script to run the three variants in series:

     chmod +x run_basta_M4.sh
     ./run_basta_M4.sh

+For a typical laptop (4-core CPU), the full script takes approx. 11 mins.

 ## Output